 This paper examines the recent commitment by developed countries to allocate $100 billion per year for climate change adaptation and mitigation in developing countries.
 It does so by drawing lessons from the experience of official development assistance.
 The results of this analysis suggest that a climate funding regime, as currently proposed, fails to avoid many of the problems faced by the existing foreign aid regime.
 In some cases, the development of parallel structures for climate funding and aid exacerbates existing difficulties, and the failure to integrate development and climate funding foregoes the possibility of significant synergies.
 An alternate proposal is advanced that seeks to (1) avoid duplication by utilizing existing structures; (2) ensure additionality of funding; (3) measure success by outcomes rather than inputs; and (4) harness the potential of issue linkage between development and climate mechanisms to create incentives for developed states to carry out their commitments toward their developing country counterparts.

 A large and increasing share of international humanitarian and development aid is raised from non-governmental sources, allocated by transnational NGOs.
-Yet, we know little about this private foreign aid, not even how it is distributed across recipient countries, much less what explains the allocation.
+We know little about this private foreign aid, not even how it is distributed across recipient countries, much less what explains the allocation.
 This paper presents an original dataset, based on detailed financial records from most of the major U.S.-based humanitarian and development NGOs, which allows us for the first time to map and analyze the allocation of U.S. private aid.
-We find no support for the common claim that aid NGOs systematically prioritize their organizational self-interest and fundraising opportunities when they allocate private aid, and we find only limited support for the hypothesis that expected aid effectiveness drives aid allocation.
+We find no support for the common claim that aid NGOs systematically prioritize their organizational self-interest when they allocate private aid, and we find only limited support for the hypothesis that expected aid effectiveness drives aid allocation.
 By contrast, we find strong support for the argument that the deeply rooted humanitarian discourse within and among aid NGOs drives their aid allocation, consistent with a view of aid NGOs as principled actors and constructivist theories of international relations.
 Recipients' humanitarian need is substantively and statistically the most significant determinant of U.S. private aid allocation (beyond a regional effect in favor of Latin American countries).
 Materialist concerns do not crowd out ethical norms among these NGOs.

 This introduction to the special issue combines a review of the existing literature about the causes and consequences of private regulation in the global economy with a preview of the articles in this issue.
 To organize this (p)review, I introduce a conceptual model “beyond supply and demand,” which distinguishes three major subsets of stakeholders of global private regulation, which may (but need not) overlap: the political actors who call for private regulation, the rule-makers who provide such governance for the global economy, and what I call the “targets” of the private regulations, who are supposed to behave according to these private rules.
 I then highlight the three core questions addressed by the contributions to the special issue: (1) How do private bodies attain regulatory authority; why do private regulators provide governance; and why do the targets of the rules comply?
 (2) Who governs the global economy through private regulations?
 And (3) what are the effects of private regulation, and how does the rise of private regulation affect public regulatory authority and capacity?